rdaland/PhoMEnt/README.txt

 	Hit the "Enter" key

 ACCESSING MORE OPTIONS:
+	To see how to use extra options, type:

+		python maxent.py -h
+		python phlearn.py -h

 	If you want to write your results to a file (rather than to the terminal window), type one of:

 		python maxent.py tableau.txt -o output.txt